Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 That is why Ferguson’s position became a trap.

 Normally, high ground helps when an enemy comes from one direction and can be driven back.
-But, here, the patriot fighters engaged in a less respectable (but deadly effective) way.
-Because of this fighting tactic, Ferguson’s men could counterattack in one place, but pressure kept building elsewhere.
+But here, the Patriot fighters engaged in a less respectable but deadly effective way.
+Ferguson’s men could counterattack in one place, but pressure kept building elsewhere.

 Ferguson stayed mounted, trying to direct the defense and rally his men.
 That made him visible.
 Visibility can be leadership.